ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Using vCluster to build scalable, efficient, and manageable platforms</blockquote>

 <h3>4.
-Open-source Data Lakehouse And MLOps Platform — A Unified Approach To Data Management And Machine… - <a href="https://medium.com/@wajeehulhassan/open-source-data-lakehouse-and-mlops-platform-a-unified-approach-to-data-management-and-machine-3b399ce0810c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Scaling on Demand: How Sablier Can Optimize Feature Branch Deployments for Frontend Applications - <a href="https://medium.com/@mostafahussein/scaling-on-demand-how-sablier-can-optimize-feature-branch-deployments-for-frontend-applications-c2cda3bdccd2" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Wajeeh Ul Hassan`**
+✍️ **posted by `Mostafa Hussein`**

-<blockquote>There has been tremendous progress in the data engineering and machine learning.
-Many new tools have been developed that provide users…</blockquote>
+<blockquote>What is Feature Branch Deployment and Why is it Valuable?</blockquote>

 <h3>5.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>